luangdiri/luangdiri.github.io/_posts/2024-02-09-github-pages-implementing-pagination.md

 </div>
 ```

+> Note: Please see [here](https://github.com/luangdiri/luangdiri.github.io/blob/main/_posts/2024-02-09-github-pages-implementing-pagination.md) for the code.
+It clips the code in here somehow.
+I'll troubleshoot this issue later.

 If you wish to add a banner or a hero image in the front page, simply edit `index.html` and put it above `<div class='home'>` tag.
 Or modify it as you wish.

 See the [demo](https://luangdiri.github.io/).